adamrecsko/light-workflow-js/README.md

 ```

-Or you an use observables to create a flow
+Or you can use observables to create a flow

 ```typescript